raspberrypilearning/stamping-app/en/step_1.md

 title: What you will learn
 ---

-+ How to apply your skills to realise your own project ideas
++ How to experiment with code and design to reach the best results
 + How to improve a user's experience of your project
 + How to add comments to your code to help you and others with development